MicrosoftDocs/windows-itpro-docs/windows/threat-protection/windows-defender-antivirus/troubleshoot-windows-defender-antivirus.md

 <p>User action:</p>
 </td>
 <td colspan="2">
 <p>No action is necessary.
-The Windows Defender Antivirus client is in a healthy state.
+The Windows Defender AV Antivirus client is in a healthy state.
 This event is reported on an hourly basis.</p>
 </td>
 </tr>
 <tr>